 - Praise them as they follow your lure onto the boat and give them the treat.
 Then practice going the opposite way, off of the boat and onto the dock (or ground).

 - If your dog shows any fear or hesitation, don't force them onto the boat with dragging, pulling, or pushing.
-Encourage them with praise and consider luring them just one or two steps towards the boat before rewarding with the treat and allowing them to retreat.
+Encourage them with praise and consider luring them just one or two steps towards the boat before rewarding them with the treat and allowing them to retreat.
 Slowly build up more and more steps as they gain confidence and get used to moving closer to and onto the boat.

 - As your dog becomes more and more comfortable moving onto the boat, start to add in a verbal cue that tells them it's time to load up.
 "All aboard!"
 Say your verbal cue as they get on and off the boat.
 With continued practice, your dog will start responding to the verbal cue without your hand lure being needed first.
 If you do say the verbal cue and they don't respond, simply make the behavior happen with the lure instead of repeating the cue.

 - When your dog is successfully loading up and getting off the boat with their verbal cue, you can start to fade out the use of treats to reward the behavior.
 If you've been practicing on dry land, start to practice this behavior with the boat in calm water and go back a few steps to help your dog keep their balance.
-With slow introduction of more and more movement, your dog will become confident in loading and unloading from the boat in different environments.
+With the slow introduction of more and more movement, your dog will become confident in loading and unloading from the boat in different environments.

 - If you have a dog that isn't food motivated but loves playing with toys, you can use one of their favorite toys as the lure and reward once they get on or off the boat.
 Or consider using a "high value" food treat.
 Check out this article to learn about the value of different treats for your dog and how best to use treats while training.